-Originally, SIL was founded as a dual-organizational "Wycliffe Bible Translators (WBT) and Summer Institute of Linguistics (SIL)".
-WBT is the part of the organization that maintains the essentials of a traditional faith mission by emphasizing the religious side, which allows it to raise funds and recruit missionaries in the US.
-On the other hand, SIL is the side of the organization that takes care of the scientific and linguistic aspects and arranges the fieldwork in foreign countries.
-The SIL organization studies numerous minority languages and works with speakers of such language communities in translating the Bible into their mother tongue.
+The SIL was founded in the US in the mid-1930s and is considered the largest 20th century evangelical missionary society in terms of members sent abroad.3 Originally, SIL was a dual-organization: "Wycliffe Bible Translators (WBT) and the Summer Institute of Linguistics (SIL)."
+WBT focused on the religious aspect, maintaining the core principles of a traditional faith mission, which allowed the organization to raise funds and recruit missionaries in the US.
+In contrast, SIL emphasized the scientific and linguistic aspects, aiming to translate the Bible into various languages.
+To achieve this, SIL conducted fieldwork in foreign countries, studied numerous minority languages, and collaborated with language communities to translate the Bible into their native tongues.